Credit Card FAQs

 How long will it take to get my card?
 [Expand]

-In general, you should allow one week for processing and receipt of the card.
+In general, you should allow two weeks for processing and receipt of the card.
 If you already have a UD Credit Card to which you are adding travel and entertainment functionality, please allow two days for processing.

 I applied for a card.
 Will it be mailed to me?
 [Expand]